thibaudcolas/draftail.org/website/blog/2018-03-13-rethinking-rich-text-pipelines-with-draft-js.md

 No need to waste time reloading the page, all of the filtering happens on paste, in the browser.
 This is possible because:

 - The structured, fixed-schema content model is separate from contenteditable’s HTML.
 It is impossible to enter content that does not respect this schema.
-- A formats whitelist filters out all of the content that respects the schema, but is not enabled in the editor.
+- A formats allowlist filters out all of the content that respects the schema, but is not enabled in the editor.
 - Draft.js comes with APIs to programmatically manipulate content, allowing further arbitrary processing.

 > Have a look at the [Draft.js filters](https://github.com/thibaudcolas/draftjs-filters) that power our editor to see how this works under the hood.